rsaadkamal/Codility/README.txt

 to use.
 I will attain some tournament and update the repo overtime.

-Geeks for geeks: The is collected for the educational purpose from their website.
+Geeks for geeks: The code is collected for the educational purpose from their website.

-Project Euler: The is collected for the educational purpose.
+Project Euler: The code is collected for the educational purpose.